 I enjoyed this movie for Choi’s amazing performance (pretty much a given), the great locale (my wife and I visited Jirisan in February, just before we got married), and the willingness of the director to provide a moving tale that has a wealth of meaning and thought swimming below the surface.
 If you want to watch a movie about a super-tiger and the tired old man who may be the only one who can kill it, enjoy!
 If you want to meditate about the subtext, there’s plenty here to chew on.

 I give the Tiger 4.75 tooth and claw fodder foot soldiers out of 5.
 This is a great looking, pensive movie with streaks of violence and emotion and a stellar cast.
 This is a definite recommend, especially if you love thoughtful movies, exciting movies, and bombastic movies.
 This one’s got all that.

-You can find more information about Sword of Destiny at Wikipedia and IMDB.
+You can find out more The Tiger at Wikipedia and IMDB.

 You can find out more about The Ghost and the Darkness at Wikipedia and IMDB.